View your climate zone details

 Mild or warm summer.
 Cold winter with frosts.
 Includes high areas of the New South Wales Northern Tablelands (Armidale,Guyra,Glen Innes), Southern Tablelands, Canberra/ACT, and most of Tasmania.

 Warm humid summer (average January maximum temperature < 30 degrees C).
 Mild dry winter.
-Includes the eastern seaboard from Brisbane south through Coffs Harbour to Sydney.
+Includes the eastern seaboard from Rockhampton to Brisbane and south through Coffs Harbour to Sydney.
 Coastal WA from approx Geraldton to Canarvon

 Warm summer (average January maximum < 30 degrees C), cool winter.
 Includes inland Queensland, New South Wales tablelands and coastal region south of Sydney, and much of southern coastal Australia from Melbourne, Adelaide through to Perth.